Pittsfordipterus: Classification

-Pittsfordipterus is classified as part of the family Adelophthalmidae, the only clade ("group") within the superfamily Adelophthalmoidea.
+Pittsfordipterus is classified as part of the family Pittsfordipteridae, in the Adelophthalmoidea superfamily of eurypterids.
 P. phelpsae was originally described as a species of the genus Hughmilleria, but it was considered different enough to represent a new separate genus in 1966.

 In 2004, O. Erik Tetlie erected the family Nanahughmilleridae in an unpublished thesis to contain the adelophthalmoids with no or reduced genital spatulae (a long, flat piece in the operculum) and the second to fifth pair of prosomal (of the prosoma, "head") appendages (limbs) of Hughmilleria-type (hypothetical since the appendages of Pittsfordipterus are unknown).
 This family contained Nanahughmileria, Pittsfordipterus and perhaps Parahughmilleria.
-However, the clade has almost never been used in subsequent studies and lists of eurypterids, and instead, they classify the nanahughmillerids as part of Adelophthalmidae.
-A derived clade in which Nanahughmilleria is closest to Parahughmilleria and Adelopththalmus is better supported, as well as a basal (more "primitive") group consisting of Pittsfordipterus and Bassipterus.
-This clade is backed by a pair of synapomorphies (shared characteristics different from that of their latest common ancestor), relatively long and narrow eyes and a complex termination of the genital appendage.
-Therefore, Pittsfordipterus is the sister group (closest relative) of Bassipterus.
+Later studies tended to classify these nanahughmillerids as part of Adelophthalmidae.
+In 2025, James Lamsdell classified Pittsfordipterus in its own family in the Adelophthalmoidea, Pittsfordipteridae, alongside Archopterus and Bassipterus.

-The cladogram below presents the inferred phylogenetic positions of most of the genera included in the three most derived superfamilies of the Diploperculata infraorder of eurypterids (Adelophthalmoidea, Pterygotioidea and the waeringopteroids), as inferred by Odd Erik Tetlie and Markus Poschmann in 2008, based on the results of a 2008 analysis specifically pertaining to the Adelophthalmoidea and a preceding 2004 analysis.
+The cladogram below follows the phylogenetic analysis of Lamsdell (2025).

 Paleoecology

 Pittsfordipterus fossils have been recovered from Silurian deposits of the Late Ludlow (Ludfordian) epoch of the Vernon Formation of the New York state.
 In this formation, fossils of other eurypterids have been found, such as Eurypterus pittsfordensis or Mixopterus multispinosus, as well as indeterminate species of phyllocarids, leperditiids and cephalopods.
 The lithology of the place consists of dark gray to black shale with abundant gypsum and dolomite slabs that reach a combined thickness of 305 m (1,000 ft).
 It is also possible to find green shale and very rarely, red shale.
 This habitat was probably lagoonal.